jcbredbenner/Nitrous-Controller-Project/README.md

 # Nitrous-Controller-Project
-A progressive nitrous controller and switch panel
+A progressive nitrous controller utilizing serial communication between an Arduino Mega and two Unos with modified timers in order to lower PWM frequencies to control electric solenoids.